wuhuaijin/CG-project/README.md

 make
 ```

 This will build files in the folder `build` of the cloned repository, which can be used to build the program.
-It mail fail if version of g++ or gcc dismatch, please check 4th and 5th lines of `CMakeLists.txt`.
+Cmake mail fail if version of g++ or gcc dismatches `CMakeLists.txt`, please check 4th and 5th lines of `CMakeLists.txt`.

 ### **Usage**